somonus/react-speech-recognition-input/README.md

-# speech-recognition
+# Speech To Text

-Speech to text module.
+A speech recognition module.

+It's designed to listen continuously to a user (i.e. pauses are ok), and then converting the speech to text.

 ## Install